Auditory Processing Disorder (APD) is a common hearing problem. It can be hard to diagnose, and even harder to treat.

 The responses of young children may not be accurate, so they are usually excluded from these tests.

-Children often have difficulty interpreting and using sounds correctly even when it does not seem like they are having any difficulties.
+Children often have difficulty interpreting and using sounds correctly, even when it does not seem to have any difficulties.
 This is because the most common symptoms of APD occur in childhood, such as speech problems and listening difficulties.

 Auditory processing disorder is a brain disorder that affects how the person hears things in their everyday lives.
-It does not affect a person’s ability to understand what they are hearing, but instead it can make it difficult for them to process information.
+It does not affect a person’s ability to hear what is going on, but instead it can make it difficult for them to process information.

 Auditory processing disorder is a condition in which the brain processes sound differently than it typically does.
 This means that a person with this disorder can understand meanings as well as anyone else, but they might not hear sounds the same way that we do because their brain has trouble interpreting what they are hearing.

-A person with auditory processing disorder will have no trouble understanding others or being understood themselves, but may find it difficult to verbally follow conversations without making mistakes and should be screened for APD when other causes of language problems are ruled out.
+A person with auditory processing disorder may find it difficult to verbally follow conversations without making mistakes and should be screened for APD when other causes of language problems are ruled out.

 Anyone across the age spectrum can have auditory processing disorder.
-It is often developed in childhood but also later in life.
+It is often developed in childhood, but can also develop later in life.

 Little boys are more likely to develop this disorder than girls, so it’s important for parents of young children with APD to be aware of any learning delays that might arise during their early years.